popora4ka/Testaimlock/README.md

 		end
 	end

 	if not targetPlayer then
 		cloneStatusLabel.Text = "Player not in server"
 		cloneStatusLabel.TextColor3 = Color3.fromRGB(255, 100, 100)
 		return
 	end

 	local char = targetPlayer.Character
 	if not char or not char.Parent then cloneStatusLabel.Text = "Character not loaded"
 		cloneStatusLabel.TextColor3 = Color3.fromRGB(255, 100, 100)
 		return
 	end

---Clone and cleanup
+	-- Clone and cleanup
 	local clone = char:Clone()
 	clone.Name = targetPlayer.Name .. "_Clone"
 	clone:SetAttribute("FakeClone", true)

 	for _, v in ipairs(clone:GetDescendants()) do
 		if v:IsA("Script") or v:IsA("LocalScript") or v:IsA("Sound") then
 			v:Destroy()
 		elseif v:IsA("Humanoid") then